 The DVD also features review capabilities for specific segments within each module and a testing section that allows learners to demonstrate proficiency and receive continuing education credits for dementia-specific training.

-Distributed exclusively for Alzheimer’s North Carolina, Inc.
+Distributed exclusively for Dementia Alliance of North Carolina.